 Itinerary for Families who Crave for Fun and Adventure

-  My family wanted to go up the Lapland for our December holiday last year but planning for it in June apparently was a bit too late.
+My family wanted to go to the Lapland for our December holiday last year but planning for it in June apparently was a bit too late.
 We couldn’t get accommodations and flights for the dates that we wanted.
-Two Decembers ago, we were all set to go to Niseko in Hokkaido, Japan but two weeks before our flight, my hubby’s passport somehow ended up in the washing machine!
+Two Decembers ago, we were all set to go to Niseko in Hokkaido, Japan, but two weeks before our flight, my hubby’s passport somehow ended up in the washing machine!
 In short, we had to cancel that trip, forfeit our payment for the accommodation and cancel a number of other bookings.

 Here’s our actual itinerary.
 Hope you’ll find some inspiration from it!

 Day 1: Evening arrival in Tokyo; check in at Hilton Tokyo; wagyu dinner at Hilton’s Metropolitan Grill

 Day 2: Tokyo – cruise on Sumida River; visit Sensoji Temple in Asakusa; see Tokyo City from the viewing deck of Tokyo Skytree plus the much-awaited ramen for lunch, Samurai Museum in the evening; Yamagata beef yakiniku at a recommended Japanese restaurant but with no English name, sorry.

 Day 3: Whole day at DisneySea (bus to and from Shinjuku station)

 Day 4: Tokyo – walk around Tokyo Station and Marunouchi business district; explore the grounds of Imperial Palace; quick lunch at Mcdo; afternoon at Museum of Nature and Science at Ueno Park; watch the movie premier of Star Wars: the Last Jedi; hotdog dinner at the cinema